The Hull History Centre has secured a number of awards since it opened in 2010, here we highlight a few of them.

 The award of accredited status demonstrated that Hull History Centre performs well in all aspects of governance and management, collections management , and provision of services to all users.
 The service is sustainable and robust, ensuring the long term acquisition, preservation and accessibility of our archive heritage.

 The Accreditation Panel commended the achievements of Hull History Centre in delivering a very positive service offering strong outreach and innovation, particularly in cataloguing and digital preservation.
 The constituent archives have embraced the opportunities of co-location to provide a positive experience for their users.

 11 Sep 2013 - Archives and Records Association Volunteering Award 2013

-Hull City Archives won the national Volunteering Award 2013 (see our blog celebrating this achievement) from the Archives & Records Association in recognition of work carried out on Hull's Second World War records.
+Hull City Archives won the national Volunteering Award 2013 from the Archives & Records Association in recognition of work carried out on Hull's Second World War records.